-Follow Youth Affairs: The Future Melting Pot Blog, for comment and analysis on a range of issues affecting UK youth.
+Follow our blog for comment and analysis on a range of issues affecting young people.

 It is now over a week since the release of this year’s GCSE results, and over two weeks since the country’s A Level students received their own grades earlier this month.
 These two Thursdays in...[Read More]